 The Tumor Registry is an important part of the cancer program.
 The registry is a collection of data of patients diagnosed and/or treated with cancer.
 The data includes patient demographics, extent of disease, treatment and lifetime follow-up.
 It is staffed by two full-time certified registrars who are trained in current cancer care methods, information collection, and statistical evaluation.
 The registrars are members of the National Cancer Registrars Association.

-Since our 1990 reference date, the registrars have accessioned over 30,000 cases with approximately 1500 new cases diagnosed/treated in 2013.
-A follow-up rate of 90% is consistently maintained with a physician or patient follow-up letter.
+Since our 2004 reference date, the registrars have accessioned over 21,000 cases with approximately 1700 new cases diagnosed/treated in 2017.
+A follow-up rate of 90 percent is consistently maintained with a physician or patient follow-up letter.

 Quality assurance is performed by a physician audit on at least 10% of yearly cases.
 This assures accuracy in staging in addition to establishing a link between the medical staff and registry.